zeljkoobrenovic/grounded-architecture/_posts/2022-12-04-background.markdown

 permalink: background-overview
 icon: books.png
 timetoread: 15 min
-excerpt: ...
+excerpt: Overview of the background to probe further.
+External evidence, supporting and inspiring some of our practices.

 ---
 ![](assets/images/hybrid-vehicles-a-short-history-of-the-alternative-drive_4.jpeg)

-The following categroies:
+The following categories:
 * Existing Work in the IT Architecture Field
 * Esiting Work for Socilogy
 * Common ground we expect people to have